mouseless/baked/docs/layers/domain.md

 ```

 Another key factor that affects convention execution order is whether a
-convention should execute before or after indexes are built.
-Some conventions
+convention should execute before or after attribute indexes are built.
+Some
-may need to modify metadata or add attributes before the indexing stage begins,
+conventions may need to modify metadata and/or add attributes before the
-so that the attributes they add can be using in `.Having<T>()` clauses in
+indexing, so that the attributes they add can be using in `.Having<T>()` clauses
-conventions that run after building indexes.
+in conventions that run after building indexes.

 ```mermaid
 flowchart